badrap/cv3/README.md

 > And if it is, it isn't severe.
 > And if it is, your report doesn't qualify.
 > And if it does, a fix is on the roadmap.
-> And if it never ships, you are the problem.
+> And if it never ships, you are the problem, really.
 > And if you continue to be a problem, you'll be hearing from our counsel.

 ---